Swing Bed Program

 - There is a change in the patient’s needs/level of care

-Wabash County Hospital is pleased to offer this service to this community and we look forward to serving you and your family.
+Parkview Wabash Hospital is pleased to offer this service to this community and we look forward to serving you and your family.
 If you have further questions or would like more information on this program, you may contact our discharge planner at 260.569.2280.